-Direct Supervisors: Programs Manager (Embark) & Student Engagement Manager (SFU Sustainability Office)
+Direct Supervisors: Programs Manager (Embark) & Manager, Student Learning and Leadership (SFU Sustainability Office)

 The Sustainability Peer Program Coordinator will support Sustainability Peer Educators (“Peers”) in the following ways:

-- Act as a liaison between the Peer Teams and Embark’s Programs Manager and the Sustainability Office’s Student Engagement Manager.
+- Act as a liaison between the Peer teams and Embark’s Programs Manager and the Sustainability Office’s Manager of Student Learning and Leadership.

 - Meet with Peers individually throughout the year to set professional development goals while providing mentorship and coaching to help them meet their goals.

 - Keep Peers aware of deadlines and support teams in meeting the deadlines.

 - Work alongside Peers in conceptualizing, developing, and implementing projects or initiatives that engage students around sustainability on campus and in the surrounding community.

 - Field Peers’ questions by email and in person.